 Master of Arts in Special Education

-Preliminary Special Education Credential and Autism Add on
+Preliminary Special Education Credential

 NDNU’s Education Specialist Credential in Special Education and Master of Arts in Special Education programs prepare students to teach in special education settings in public and private schools.
 Mild/Moderate credential holders teach students in resource specialist programs, students in special day classes for learning disabilities and some full inclusion students.
 Moderate/Severe credential holders will be able to teach students in grades K-12 whose needs are more severe.
 Students may pursue a special education credential whether or not they have a regular education credential.

 See the NDNU General Catalog for course descriptions: